Coumadin® (Warfarin)

 "I never met a lasagna I didn't like." -Jim Davis

-This is a super-rich, super-creamy delicious lasagna, plain and simple.
-The combination of caramelized onions with the roasted mushrooms together with lasagna noodles and melted cheese is about as comforting as it gets.
+This is a super-rich, super-creamy, astoundingly delicious lasagna - plain and simple.
+Lightly browned onions with roasted mushrooms together with lasagna noodles and melted cheese is about as comforting as it gets.

 There is some assembly required with this dish, but it is worth your time to make lasagnas.
 First off, it generally only messes up one skillet and a Pyrex dish.
-The best part of taking that effort is that the lasagna keeps really well, either in the fridge for a few days or in the freezer.
-So you might as well make a second batch - it takes about the same amount of time.
+The best part of taking a bit of effort is that the lasagna keeps really well - either in the fridge for a few days or in the freezer.
+You might as well make a second batch because it takes almost the same amount of time.

 Cooking time: 120 minutes